algolia/algoliasearch-extensions-bundle/readme.md

 ## algoliaBundle.min.js

-The latest algoliaBundle.min.js is available in node_modules/algoliasearch-extensions-bundle/dist/algoliaBundle.min.js after installing with npm.
+The latest algoliaBundle.min.js is managed in the `adminBundle` branch as admin supports instantsearch v2.